prsridha/cerebro-voyager/README.md

 <b>A detailed list of all commands and their usage can be found [here](docs/setup_options.md).</b>

 ## Examples
-A sample implementation of model selection for Resnet50 on the Imagenet dataset using Cerebro can be found [here](examples/Resnet%20on%20Imagenet).
+A model selection experiment for [Resnet50 on Imagenet](examples/Resnet%20on%20Imagenet) has been implemented using Cerebro, by varying hyperparameter such as batch size, learning rate and lambda values, leading to 8 unique hyperparameter combinations.
 The top-5 accuracy of some of the models trained are shown below -
 ![top_5_acc](docs/img/train_top5_acc.png)

 ## Support